Shafted: Other versions

-Pilots for Shafted were made for seven other European countries, including Italy, Poland, Spain, Germany and Sweden as well as in the United States for CBS but none of them got picked up apart from the Russian version, of which there were two, Ставка and Искушене, and the Dutch version, Deelt Iet of Deelt Iet Niet.
+Pilots for Shafted were made for seven other European countries, including Italy, Poland, Spain, Germany and Sweden as well as in the United States for CBS but none of them got picked up apart from the Russian version, of which there were two, Ставка and Искушение, and the Dutch version, Deelt Iet of Deelt Iet Niet.
 The pilot format started with ten players giving themselves a secret cash amount to start with, the four greediest players as well as the contender asking for the least amount of money get immediately eliminated.
 The other five players enter the quiz round played the same way as in the UK version, with two players left at the end of the game who had to decide whether to share or to shaft.
 The pilot episodes were recorded in 2001 in Aalsmeer, The Netherlands, at the studio set of the Dutch game show Miljoenenjacht which would later become world-famous as the original version of Deal or No Deal.
 The Polish version was also planned to air a week before the British version came to air, presented by Andrzej Sołtysik.

 In the Dutch version it should also be noted that the game was played with 7 contestants rather than 6 and that the game was played with 5 as the contestant who bid lowest was removed from the game at the start, as well as the highest bidder; and that in the international pilots, 10 players started the game rather than 6.